 \subsection{Column in the bulk and right edge}

-The general steps of scanning the remaining columns of the systems is the same.
+The general steps of scanning the remaining columns of the system are the same.
 For illustration, as a general case, let us consider the scanning of the $i$th column and assume that we have reached the $j$th row in the column.
 That is, the lattice site to be scanned is $(i,j)$.
-If the label of the lattice site is $-1$, this is a trivial case and the site does not belong to any domain.
-The scan can continue to the next lattices site $(i,j+1)$ in the column.
+If the label of the lattice site is $-1$, then this is a trivial case and the site does not belong to any domain.
+The scan can continue to the next lattice site $(i,j+1)$ in the column.
 In case the label of the lattice site $(i,j)$ is not $-1$, then, there are three possible outcomes of the scan.